getbubblenow/bubble/docs/packer.md

 Bubble will automatically use the appropriate image type based on the Launch Type.

+### Setting the Launch Type
+#### Via Web UI
-To set the Launch Type: on the Bubble launch screen, click the "Launch with Advanced Settings" link.
+On the Bubble launch screen, click the "Launch with Advanced Settings" link.
+The first drop-down option is "Bubble Type".

+#### Via the API
-When using the API, set the `launchType` property in the JSON request that creates the Bubble.
+When using the API, set the `launchType` property in the JSON  object that creates the Bubble.

 ## Launching a Bubble while Packer Images are Building
 If you try to launch a Bubble before the required packer image is ready, your Bubble launcher will detect that the image is in the process of being built, and wait until it is ready before trying to use it.

 ## Image Validity
 The packer images are tied to a specific Bubble version.
 As long as the Bubble API launcher can find packer images